ericleo8/Movies-Correlation-Analysis/README.md

 In this analysis, I leveraged the power of Python for data exploration, data cleaning, and data analysis.
 Additionally, I utilized Tableau for data visualization.
 Tableau is a platform to create visually appealing and interactive visualizations that help uncover patterns, trends, and key insights from the data.
 The visualizations provide a clear and intuitive representation of the analysis findings.

 ### Project Goals
+The primary goal of this repository is to explore and analyze the Movies Dataset to gain insights into the industry.
+Through data analysis and visualization techniques, we aim to answer various questions such as:

+- Analyze the box office performance of movies based on their budget, gross revenue, and profitability.
+- Identify the most successful movies in terms of revenue or return on investment (ROI).
+- Analyze the influence of directors and actors on movie success.

 ### Data Exploration
 The data exploration phase involved examining the dataset to understand its structure, contents, and any potential issues or inconsistencies.
 I used Python to perform initial data exploration tasks, such as: